 Lillian B. Lamoureux Music Scholarship

 The Lillian B. Lamoureux Music Scholarship competition is open to all South Coast music students ages 14-21.
-Two $1,000 scholarships will be awarded, one to a high school student and one to a college student.
+Two $1,000 scholarships will be awarded annually, one to a high school student and one to a college student.
 Scholarships may be used for private music lessons, tuition, or other expenses that further the student’s music education.
 The scholarship, awarded by the NBSO since 2000, continues to recognize the legacy of former President Emerita and longtime board President Lillian B. Lamoureux.

 Elisa Birdseye Youth Orchestra Scholarship

 The Elisa Birdseye Youth Orchestra Scholarship was established by the New Bedford Symphony Orchestra to recognize and thank Elisa for her outstanding service, both past and present, as NBSO librarian, personnel manager, and violist.
 Elisa is an integral part of the NBSO’s success and her cheerful spirit and deep love of music beautifully expresses the orchestra’s mission to build a community of music on the South Coast.
 The scholarship is available to deserving student musicians who need financial assistance to participate in the NBSO’s youth orchestra program.

 The Furtado Family Scholarship